zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 While these other methods are useful, they should not replace automated tests.

+Now we will move on to a more complex procedure - **adding a signup procedure**.

-**Step 4.** Add a signup procedure.
+**Step 4.** Prepare to add a signup procedure.

 Let's add the most naive signup procedure possible.
 It should:

-- accept an email and a password
+- accept an email, a password, a first name, and a last name.
 - create a new user in the database.
-No password hashing, no nothing.
-We will work on this later.
+No password hashing, nothing fancy.
+We will work on additional security measures in the next sprint parts.
-- return an object containing just the `{ id, email }`.
+- return an object containing just the `{ id }`.

+First, we should think whether we have the necessary data structures in place.
+We have a `user` table in our database, but currently it does not contain `email` and `password` fields.
+We will need to add them to the database.

+Add a migration by running `npm run migrate:new emailPassword` to create a new migration file in the `database/migrations` folder.
+Go to the new migration file and add the necessary SQL to add `email` and `password` columns to the `user` table.

+Once it seems to be ready, try running it with `npm run migrate:latest`.
+If it fails, try again.
+If it succeeds, run `npm run gen:types` to update the TypeScript types (`database/types.ts` file), so they reflect the new `email` and `password` columns.

+**Step 5.** Add a simple signup procedure that passes the test.

-**Start by looking at a provided test file**.
-We have already added a `userSignup.spec.ts` to show how to test a signup procedure.
+Start by looking at a provided `userSignup.spec.ts` test file to know what the procedure should do and how you could test your other procedures.

+If we run, `npm test signup`, our test fails. **Finish the `signup` procedure** in the `controllers/user/signup.ts` file to make the test pass.

-Besides our validated `input`, every procedure receives the context - `ctx` (defined in `trpc/index.ts`).
+**Note.** Besides our validated `input`, every procedure receives the context - `ctx` (defined in `trpc/index.ts`).
 It will be our primary vehicle for dependency injection for stateful objects, such as database connections.
 In our tests, we will use it to pass a database connection that is configured to automatically rollback everything that happens inside a test.

-If we run, `npm test signup`, our test fails. **Finish the `signup` procedure** in the `controllers/user/signup/index.ts` file to make the test pass.

-**Hint.** You can use the `db` object from the `ctx` to interact with the database - `db.selectFrom('user')...`.
+**Hint.** You can use the `userRepository` object from the `ctx.repos` to interact with the database.

-**Step 5.** Use an already existing user schema for signup.
+**Step 6.** Instead of inline schema, derive your validation schema from the `entities/user.ts` file.

 We are using a custom schema for our signup procedure.
 That is not a problem in itself, and we do not need to rush to reuse existing validation functions to minimize code repetition.
 However, there is a more pesky problem - we will need to add a login procedure in the future, and if it has its schema, it might get out of sync with the signup schema.
-We generally would like to have a single set of schemas that we can reuse across our application, which make sure that all `user.email` and `user.password` validations are the same.
+We generally would like to have a single set of schemas that we can reuse across our application, which make sure that all `user` fields follow the same rules.

-Import an existing schema `userBase` (or `userInsert`) from the `entities/user.ts` file into your signup procedure.
-How could you derive a signup schema from the user schema that performs correctly, no matter what additional properties are added to the user table later on?
+First, look into the `entities/user.ts` file and adapt it to contain our new `email` and `password` fields.
+This file will contain the central schema for our `user` entity and the procedures will derive their schemas from it.

-**Hint.** Look into Zod's `pick` method.
-It allows specifying a subset of properties from an object that you want to accept and validate.
+Then, import this schema into the `signup` procedure and derive a signup validation schema from it.
+You can use Zod's `pick` method to specify a subset of properties from an object that you want to accept and validate.

-**Step 6.** Add the following procedures to your project:
+**Step 7.** Add an `article/findAll.ts` procedure to list all articles.

-- User can create a project (`project.create`).
-- User can see a list of projects (`project.find`).

-You can also call these procedures more descriptively, such as `project.findProjectBugs({ ... })`.

-Implement these 3 requirements as tRPC procedures.
-Try to start with a test for each procedure.
-Then, implement the procedure and make sure that the test passes.
-Use the already existing database tables.

-Right now, you can assume that every endpoint is reached by an authenticated user with appropriate permissions.
-We will build upon these procedures in upcoming sprint parts.

-**Hint.** You might need to create a new user in your tests.
+Now you should be familiar with the structure of a tRPC procedure.
+Try to add a new procedure that lists all articles in the database.
+It should return an array of articles.
+There is no need to join other tables.
+We recommend the following steps:

+1. it should return an empty array when there are no articles;
+2. it should return a list of articles when there are some articles;
+3. it should return latest articles first.

+This is a good time to practice TDD.
+Write a test first for an empty array and then write a procedure that makes the test pass.
+That might be a lot less code than you think.
+At this step you might not even need to touch the database.

+Once you need to deal with the database, you can use the test utility functions, such as `insertAll` and, optionally `clearTables`, to prepare the database for your tests.

+Then, we recommend to introduce an `articleRepository` that will abstract away the database queries from the procedure.
+We would also recommend to practice dependency injection with the utility function `provideRepos`.
+Just make sure to add your created repository into the `repositories/index.ts` file as it is used to type-check the repositories.

+There will be a solution available for this step later on in this sprint.

 # Directions for further research (1 hour+)

 - What are the trade-offs between REST APIs and RPC APIs?
 - How could you have Express.js endpoints and tRPC endpoints in the same application?
-- How could you deliver readable errors to the front end from your tRPC endpoints?
+- How could throw human-friendly errors in your tRPC procedures?